CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 # Path to an accepted trust anchor certificate file (DoD) (String)
 root_ca_file:

-# number of unsuccessful attempts
-unsuccessful_attempts: 3

-# Maximum system inactivity timeout (time in seconds).
-system_inactivity_timeout:

-# maximum number of password retries
-max_retry: 3

-# Minimum number of characters that must be different from previous password
-difok: 8

-# Number of days
-days_of_inactivity: 35

 # Temporary user accounts (Array)
 temporary_accounts:

-# Banner message text for command line interface logins.
-banner_message_text_cli:

-# Banner message text for remote access logins.
-banner_message_text_ral:

-# Banner message text for graphical user interface logins.
-banner_message_text_gui: ''

-# The maxium value that can be used for maxlogins.
-maxlogins_limit: 10

-# Interval of time in which the consecutive failed logon attempts must occur in order for the account to be locked out (time in seconds)
-fail_interval: 900

-# Minimum amount of time account must be locked out after failed logins.
-This attribute should never be set greater than 604800 (time in seconds).
-lockout_time: 604800

 # Documented tally log directory (String)
 log_directory: